dotnet/docs/docs/core/docker/build-container.md

 > [!TIP]
 > This _Dockerfile_ uses multi-stage builds, which optimizes the final size of the image by layering the build and leaving only required artifacts.
 For more information, see [Docker Docs: multi-stage builds](https://docs.docker.com/build/building/multi-stage/).

 The `FROM` keyword requires a fully qualified Docker container image name.
-The Microsoft Container Registry (MCR, mcr.microsoft.com) is a syndicate of Docker Hub—which hosts publicly accessible containers.
+The Microsoft Container Registry (MCR, mcr.microsoft.com) is a syndicate of Docker Hub, which hosts publicly accessible containers.
 The `dotnet` segment is the container repository, whereas the `sdk` or `aspnet` segment is the container image name.
 The image is tagged with `8.0`, which is used for versioning.
 Thus, `mcr.microsoft.com/dotnet/aspnet:8.0` is the .NET 8.0 runtime.
 Make sure that you pull the runtime version that matches the runtime targeted by your SDK.
-For example, the app created in the previous section used the .NET 8.0 SDK and the base image referred to in the *Dockerfile* is tagged with **8.0**.
+For example, the app created in the previous section used the .NET 8.0 SDK, and the base image referred to in the *Dockerfile* is tagged with **8.0**.

 Save the *Dockerfile* file.
 The directory structure of the working folder should look like the following.
 Some of the deeper-level files and folders have been omitted to save space in the article: